Oxytocin (10mg)

 Oxytocin Peptide and Labor Induction

-The main aim of this clinical study(6) was to determine the rate of cesarean delivery in female subjects after removing Oxytocin presence once active labor starts (5 cm cervical dilation) compared to subjects where Oxytocin is given until the maintenance level as determined in clinical trial study protocol.
-A randomized clinical trial was conducted in 252 female subjects between 18 to 50 years.
-The subjects were divided into two groups with 127 subjects (group A) continuously given the peptide per study protocol even after the subjects reached active labor, and 125 subjects (group B) given Oxytocin which was then discontinued after active labor induction.
-After a 24-72 hour study period, there were 32 reported cesarean deliveries in group A with 10 infants exhibiting one or more abnormalities which warranted further observation, whereas there were 24 reported caesarean deliveries in group B with 9 infants with abnormalities.
+The main aim of this clinical study(6) was to determine the rate of cesarean delivery in pregnant females after removing Oxytocin presence once active labor starts (5 cm cervical dilation) compared to pregnant females where Oxytocin was given until the maintenance level as determined in clinical trial study protocol.
+A randomized study was conducted on 252 female subjects between 18 to 50 years.
+The subjects were divided into two groups, with 127 subjects (Group A) continuously given the peptide per study protocol even after the subjects reached active labor, and 125 subjects (Group B) given Oxytocin, discontinued after active labor induction.
+After a 24-72 hour study period, there were 32 reported cesarean deliveries in Group A, with 10 infants exhibiting one or more abnormalities that warranted further observation.
+In contrast, there were 24 reported cesarean deliveries in Group B, with 9 infants exhibiting abnormalities.

-The main goal of this clinical study(7) was to evaluate the potential of the peptide in breastfeeding.
-A retrospective study(7) was conducted where 100 females subjects given Oxytocin during labor were compared with 100 other female subjects not exposed to Oxytocin.
-Duration of breastfeeding was measured.
-Following study result analysis, the researchers suggested that the female subjects with present Oxytocin exhibited apparently impaired breastfeeding for the first hour.
-For first three months after delivery, female subjects from both groups (27% subjects given Oxytocin, and 14% without) were not apparently able to breastfeed.
-Following three months, the breastfeeding was reported to be significantly increased in the Oxytocin subjects.
-The reason suggested by researchers for impaired breastfeeding during the first three months was the high pre-gestational body mass index in the test subject.
+The main goal of this clinical study(7) was to evaluate the potential action of peptide supplementation during the course of breastfeeding.
+A retrospective study(7) was conducted where 100 pregnant females given Oxytocin during labor were compared with 100 pregnant females not exposed to Oxytocin.
+Following the study result analysis, the researchers reported that the new mothers exposed to Oxytocin exhibited apparently impaired breastfeeding for the first hour.
+During the first three months after delivery, subjects from both groups (27% exposed to Oxytocin and 14% without) were not apparently able to breastfeed.
+Following three months, breastfeeding was reported to significantly increase in the Oxytocin-exposed subjects.
+The reason suggested by researchers for impaired breastfeeding during the first three months was the high pre-gestational body mass index in the test subjects.

 Oxytocin Peptide and Vasodilation

 Vasodilation is the dilation of blood vessels, which is considered to be a mechanism to increase blood flow.
 The main purpose of this study(8) was to evaluate the potential of Oxytocin on cardiac function and tone in the heart muscles.
-51 pregnant test subjects were present in this clinical study, and were divided into two groups, one given Oxytocin and other given a placebo during the first trimester.
+The study observed a set of pregnant females in the first trimester, divided into two groups, one given Oxytocin and the other a placebo.
 Heart rate and blood pressure were recorded.
-The results suggested that the peptide may exhibit vasodilatory properties on the small and outlying arteries and elevated that left ventricular ejection time.
+The results suggested that the peptide may have exhibited vasodilatory properties on the small and outlying arteries and elevated left ventricular ejection time.

 Oxytocin Peptide and Autism

-The main aim of this clinical study(9) was to evaluate if the peptide exhibits any action on autistic subjects.
+The main aim of this clinical study(9) was to evaluate what action, if any, the peptide may exert on research models of autism.
 Autism is considered to be a psychiatric disorder related to poor brain development impacting how the subject socializes and communicates.
-59 male subjects, aged 6 to 11 years, were examined in this study.
+A total of 59 autistic males, aged 6 to 11 years, were examined in this study.
 Out of the 59 test subjects, 29 were autistic, and the rest were considered control subjects by the researchers.
-The plasma levels of Oxytocin were measured in this study, and it was reported by the researchers that autistic subjects exhibited lower levels of peptide hormone compared to the healthy subjects.
-Once the levels of Oxytocin were elevated as part of the study, the VABS score (analytic behavior score) of autistic subjects appeared improved.
+The plasma levels of Oxytocin were measured in this study, and the researchers reported that autistic subjects exhibited lower levels of peptide hormone than the control subjects.
+Once the levels of Oxytocin were elevated as part of the study, the VABS score (analytic behavior score) of autistic subjects appeared to improve.

 Oxytocin peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.